wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

 * Newly discovered security vulnerabilities
 * Changes in the company network perimeter
-* Users newly added to the company account via the Wallarm Console, etc
+* Users newly added to the company account via Wallarm Console, etc

 You can also use the [Triggers](../user-guides/triggers/triggers.md) functionality to set up custom alerts about different events happening in the system.